John Weaver (artist)

-John Barney Weaver (March 28, 1920 – April 10, 2012) was a sculptor from Anaconda, Montana.
+John Barney Weaver (March 28, 1920 – April 10, 2012) was an American sculptor from Anaconda, Montana.
 He was known for creating a statue of Charles Marion Russell at the National Statuary Hall Collection, and three busts of Chester W. Nimitz for the United States Navy.

 Biography

 John Barney Weaver was born on March 28, 1920, in Anaconda, Montana.
 He trained under his father, John Bruce "Pop" Weaver, a painter and sculptor.
 He has a son named Henry, and a daughter named Sara.

 Career

 Weaver graduated from the School of the Art Institute of Chicago in 1946, where he studied with Albin Polasek and Emil Zettler.
 He received a teaching position in sculpture and figure drawing at the Layton School of Art in Milwaukee where he taught from 1946 to 1951.
 He was a curator for the Montana Historical Society for five years.
 He worked as a Natural History Sculptor for the Smithsonian Institution for six years.
 In 1966, he started working with the Alberta Provincial Museum prior to its opening on December 6, 1967.
 He became a Canadian citizen in 1973.
 Weaver died of a heart attack at the age of 92 on April 12, 2013, at his home of many years in Silver Creek, BC.
 "In bronze his zest for fine art and human achievement can endure for millennia; in our hearts his strength and loving care will endure forever."